Photo by George Farenthold

 The Aurora Department of Public Works regularly picks up yard debris and tree trimmings that are left at the curb by residents.
 These must be no longer than four feet in length and organized as bundles.
 Leaves racked to the curb, but not in the street, will be picked up in the fall according to a an announced schedule.

-The public streets within the village limits are plowed by the Aurora Department of Public Works, as are the sidewalks installed and maintained by the Village on one side of every public street.
-We encourage you to use the plowed sidewalk for safety.
+The village-owned public streets within the village limits are plowed by the Aurora Department of Public Works.
+Every effort is made to keep the sidewalks installed and maintained by the Village on one side of every public street open as a courtesy, but it is ultimately the responsibility of each property owner to clear any sidewalk on their property.
+We encourage you to use the plowed sidewalk for safety and not to walk in the street.

 The Village Clerk is a notary public and is available during normal office hours or by appointment.